 - Successful completion of CAM coursework (which totals 40 hours)

 About the CAM Exam

-The CAM exam is two parts with a total time of four hours.
+The CAM exam is 185 questions with a total time of four hours.

 Maintaining your CAM Credentials

 The CAM credential requires annual renewal based on the anniversary date of completion.
 Submission of both annual CAM dues of $100 and documentation of eight hours of continuing education credit should be submitted to complete the annual CAM renewal.
 Find online submission and renewal information.

 You do not need to register with PTAA if you are enrolling for Online CAM Course.